Energinet-DataHub/ARCHIVED-geh-charges/docs/template-readme/README.md

 ### How to begin using the Terraform project

-To get started using the terraform project, all you have to do i actually just add your new files to the directory located [here](../../build/infrastructure).
+To get started using the Terraform project, all you have to do i actually just add your new files to the directory located [here](../../build/infrastructure).

 The infrastructure pipeline will automatically pick up any new changes to this directory on the main branch, and deploy it to the different environments.